-A common mistake made by those new to Beefsteak tomatoes is to underestimate the amount of space the plants require.
-They can grow as much as 8 feet in height and spread two to three feet wide, so minimum spacing of 36 inches is a must.
+A common mistake made by those new to Beefsteak tomatoes is to underestimate the size of beefsteak plants and the amount of space the plants require.
+They can grow as much as eight feet in height and spread two to three feet wide, so a minimum spacing of 36 inches is a must.

 As with most tomatoes, pinching early shoots will encourage upward growth and production.
-They should be tied to a trellis, staked or caged.
+They should be tied to a trellis or staked or you can use tomato cages.
 Beefsteaks often get end-rot and other problems when not held upright.

 Watering correctly is vitally important to Beefsteak varieties.
-Watering on the ground and increasing frequency when tomatoes begin forming will discourage blossom end rot and larger fruits.
+Watering on the ground or at the base of the plant and increasing frequency when tomatoes begin forming will discourage blossom end rot and larger fruits.

 Harvest when the tomatoes are at their peak color.
 This is usually at 65 to 90 days, depending on the climate and specific strain.
 Beefsteaks are a medium-red color when ripe and will be easily plucked from the vine.

 The primary dangers your beefsteak tomatoes face are common tomato diseases if they’re not rotated.